Dragon1 Open Standard: Architecture Principles

 An architecture principle is the enforced way a concept, being part of an architecture (a total concept), works, producing results.

-Principle statements always should have four parts at a minimum: cause, effect, enforcement and result.
+Principle statements should always have four parts at a minimum: cause, effect, enforcement, and result.

 The effective Single Source of Truth (SSOT) Principle